 Alternate Coding Methods

 While this Lab is written for use with the Coder, it can also be completed using the touch buttons on the 123 Robot to code, or you can use VEXcode 123 for the Lab activities.
 If using the touch buttons to code, have students sequence button presses to create a project that has the 123 Robot move on their 123 Field.
-For more information about the 123 Robot, see the Using the VEX 123 Robot Knowledge Base article.
+For more information about coding using the Touch buttons on the 123 Robot, see the Coding with the Touch Buttons on the 123 Robot Knowledge Base article.

 Allow students to discuss and display their learning.